cakephp/docs/en/appendices/5-0-migration-guide.rst

 ----------

 - The ``getAccessible()`` method was added to ``EntityInterface``.
+Non-ORM implementations need to implement this method now.
-Non-ORM implementations will now need to implement this method.
+- The ``aliasField()`` method was added to ``RepositoryInterface``.
+Non-ORM implementations need to implement this method now.

 Event
 -----